-Trainee ADF pilots, having successfully completed the Basic Flying Course at the ADF Basic Flying Training School at Tamworth, undertake the Advanced Flying Training Course with Number 2 Flying Training School at RAAF Base Pearce.
+Trainee Australian Defence Force (ADF) pilots must successfully complete the Basic Flying Course at the ADF Basic Flying Training School at Tamworth, before they can undertake the Advanced Flying Training Course with Number 2 Flying Training School at RAAF Base Pearce.
 During this training, they fly 130 hours in the PC-9/A.

 Upon successful completion, graduates are awarded their wings and posted to a flying squadron.

-The PC-9/A is also based at RAAF Base East Sale where the aircraft is used to teach qualified RAAF pilots to become flying instructors.
-Qualified instructors who conduct this course are eligible to fly with the Roulettes, RAAF’s elite formation aerobatic display team.
+The PC-9/A is also based at RAAF Base East Sale where it is used to teach qualified RAAF pilots to become flying instructors.
+Qualified instructors who conduct this course are eligible to fly with the Roulettes - the Air Force's aerobatic display team.

-The PC-9/A, designed by Pilatus Switzerland and built under license by Hawker de Havilland in Sydney, was introduced to the Air Force in 1987.
-Pilot training in the aircraft commenced in 1989.
+The PC-9/A is designed by Pilatus Switzerland and built under license by Hawker de Havilland in Sydney.
+It was introduced to the Air Force in 1987, with pilot training commencing in 1989.

 As part of the AIR 5428 Pilot Training System project, the PC-9/A will be replaced by the Pilatus PC-21, the world's most advanced pilot training aircraft.